pleonova/jd-classifier/README.md

 # Job Classification Model

 ## Motivation
-Having completed [Data School: Machine Learning with Text](https://www.dataschool.io/learn/) course, I wanted to apply the concepts I learned to answer a question I frequently got asked: *What is the difference between a data scientist and a data analyst?*
+Having completed [Data School: Machine Learning with Text](https://www.dataschool.io/learn/) course, I wanted to apply the concepts I learned to answer a question I frequently got asked: *What is the difference between a Data Scientist and a Data Analyst?*

 ## Summary
-I created a supervised learning model on a subset of job postings and used the keywords to predict whether a job description was for a data scientist or data analyst.
+I created a supervised learning model on a subset of job postings and used the keywords to predict whether a job description was for a Data Scientist or Data Analyst.
 I then examined the false negatives and false positives and extracted the frequent keywords/phrases to improve the model and learn more about the roles.

 ## Results
 My Multinomial Naive Bayes model was able to **predict 76%** of job cases correctly, with the default 0.5 threshold and had an **AUC of 88%**, meaning the model did fairly well overall to account for both the true positive rate (sensitivity) and the false positive rate (100-specificity).